onap/oom-platform-cert-service/docs/sections/configuration.rst

 7. Override default keystore and truststore passwords for CertService Client in *kubernetes/onap/values.yaml* file:

-    - override *global.aaf.certServiceClient.envVariables.keystorePassword* value with keystore password
+    - override *global.oom.certServiceClient.envVariables.keystorePassword* value with keystore password
-    - override *global.aaf.certServiceClient.envVariables.truststorePassword* value with truststore password
+    - override *global.oom.certServiceClient.envVariables.truststorePassword* value with truststore password

 Configuring EJBCA server for testing
 ------------------------------------

-To instantiate an EJBCA server for testing purposes with an OOM deployment, cmpv2Enabled and cmpv2Testing have to be changed to true in oom/kubernetes/aaf/values.yaml.
+To instantiate an EJBCA server for testing purposes with an OOM deployment, cmpv2Enabled and cmpv2Testing have to be changed to true in oom/kubernetes/oom/values.yaml.

 cmpv2Enabled has to be true to enable oom-cert-service to be instantiated and used with an external Certificate Authority to get certificates for secure communication.